 Back and Neck Problems.

 This newfound sedentary lifestyle can result in back and neck pain, especially if we’re not used to working from home and don’t have an ideal set up so are hunched over our laptops on the sofa.
-Whether you’re working from home or spending extra hours on the sofa in front of the television catching up on all those Netflix series you’re usually too busy to watch, you can be at risk of neck & lower back pain.
-Try to get up and moving regularly (I drink a lot of water while I’m sitting so that I have to get up to go to the toilet more frequently!) and if you’re still struggling, you could visit a chiropractor once they’re open.
+Experts at SnapCrack Chiropractic have also agreed that today’s working culture and fewer physical activities are one of the significant causes of back and neck pain.
+So, whether you’re working from home or spending extra hours on the sofa in front of the television catching up on all those Netflix series, try to take breaks regularly.
+While sitting for a long and working (I try to get up and move to drink a lot of water so that I have to get up to go to the toilet more frequently!)
+And if you’re still struggling, you could visit a chiropractor once they’re open.
 You can check out the Connective Chiropractic Blog for more tips.